sokrypton/ColabFold/README.md

 - Can I use the models for **Molecular Replacement**?
   - Yes, but be **CAREFUL**, the bfactor column is populated with pLDDT confidence values (higher = better).
 Phenix.phaser expects a "real" bfactor, where (lower = better).
 See [post](https://twitter.com/cheshireminima/status/1423929241675120643) from Claudia Millán.
 - What is the maximum length?
-  - Limits depends on free GPU provided by Google-Colab `fingers-crossed`
+  - Limits depends on free GPU provided by Google Colab `fingers-crossed`
-  - For GPU: `Tesla T4` with ~16G the max length is ~2000
+  - For GPUs with ~16G the max length is ~2000
-  - To check what GPU you got, open a new code cell and type `!nvidia-smi`
 - Is it okay to use the MMseqs2 MSA server on a local computer?
   - You can access the server from a local computer if you queries are serial from a single IP.
 Please do not use multiple computers to query the server.
 - Where can I download the databases used by ColabFold?